Martin-Chailloux/Zephyr/Documentation/docs/roadmap.md

     - searchbar
     - groups all icon stuff in a single file

-- SoftwareClasses: sub-classes for in/out, file management, etc.
+- SoftwareClasses: subclasses for in/out, file management, etc.

 ---

 ### Qol & Upgrades to existing and working features

 - work versions panel: disable when no stages are selected (or a version cannot be created)

 - process_launcher: